ankita34359/React.js-Concepts-and-Projects/03_Lecture/03_Lecture_Notes.md

 - **Responsive Grid System:** Helps in creating layouts that adjust to different screen sizes.
 - **Pre-designed Components:** Includes buttons, forms, navigation bars, modals, and more.
 - **Customization:** You can easily customize the default Bootstrap styles.

+By adding Bootstrap, we can quickly style our React components without spending much time on custom CSS.